nest/nest-simulator/doc/contribute/development_workflow.rst

 What remote repository is ``remote/origin``?
 Try ``git remote -v`` to see the web address for the remote.
 It should point to your GitHub fork.

-Next, you connect your local copy to the central [NEST GitHub repository][NEST GitHub], so that you can keep your local copy and remote fork up to date in the future.
+Next, you connect your local copy to the central
+`NEST GitHub repository <https://github.com/nest/nest-simulator>`_, so that you can keep your local copy and remote fork up to date in the future.
 By convention, the main source code repository is usually called ``upstream``.

 **Link your repository to the upstream repository**